Here’s a question that still haunts many – “Is cold calling still effective?”

 Are you interested in a call to learn more?”

 This follow-up voicemail script gives your prospect a good reason to respond and helps you get on a call when they listen to you.
+And if you’d like to follow up via email, here are some ready follow-up email templates that you can use, especially in case you don’t receive a response instantly.

-13. Getting Past the Gatekeeper
+13. Getting past the gatekeeper

 Script 23:

 “Hello, I’m Dan with XYZ company.
-I was hoping you could assist me.
+I was hoping you could help me.
 I checked your company’s LinkedIn profile for your name but couldn’t find it.
 Are you the one who generally answers the phone?
 Before I asked for your guidance, I’d feel a lot better if I knew your name.”

 A common way of rejecting a sales rep is by stating that one has no time to talk.
 In these scenarios, you can do one of the two things.